Without understanding your daily calorie needs, you simply have no way of knowing how much you need to eat.

-While this second option may seem confusing at first, it will provide you with a much more accurate and tailored calorie guide over the long term.
+While this method based on BMR may seem confusing at first, it will provide you with a more accurate and tailored calorie guide.

 One of the most important parts of tracking calories, or even simply tracking your diet and macros, is to make constant changes based on feedback.

 Along with these adjustments, the only other consideration is changes to your training regime.
-If, all of a sudden, you were to switch from a high volume bodybuilding-style workout, such as Kris’ Hardcore trainer, to a lower volume strength routine you must further tailor your calorie needs up or down.
+If, all of a sudden, you were to switch from a high volume bodybuilding-style workout, to a lower volume strength routine you must further tailor your calorie needs up or down.

-Remember, although calories are vitally important, they do not cover allaspects of your diet; therefore you should also focus on the other aspects, such as food quality, food timing and macronutrient consumption.
+Remember, although calories are vitally important, they do not cover all aspects of your diet.
+Food quality, food timing, and macronutrient breakdown all matter.

 If you’re looking for a complete diet plan, including an approved list of foods and training plan that’s detailed down to every last rep, then we have you covered.